 Four key performance indicators

 Sales

-EBIT 5 For the second s
+EBIT Free cash flow Enterprise volue

 Trade net working capital Free cash flow Enterprise value

 Capital expenditure

 In 2020, the negative implications of the COVID-19 pandemic led to a significant decline in sales, EBIT and free cash flow.
-In order to return to growth as quickly as possible, HUGO BOSS is focusing on the consistent implementation of three strategic priorities: increasing the desirability of its two brands, BOSS and HUGO, consistently exploiting global growth opportunities, and ensuring efficiency and maximum flexibility of its operational processes. • Group Strategy
+In order to return to growth as quickly as possible, HUGO BOSS is focusing on the consistent implementation of three strategic priorities: increasing the desirability of its two brands, BOSS and HUGO, consistently exploiting global growth opportunities, and ensuring efficiency and maximum flexibility of its operational processes.
+Group Strategy